inuishan/morph_custom_module/README.md

 c) globalVariables
 d) user

-2. ## Action:
+## Action:

 This signifies the action the custom module wants to take.
 Action have three implementations as of now:

-1. PublishMessageAction: This can be used to send a message to customer.
+1. **PublishMessageAction**: This can be used to send a message to customer.
-2. SetVariableAction: This can be used to set any varibale with given Key, Value and VaribleScope (one of the User , Flow and Global).
+2. **SetVariableAction**: This can be used to set any varibale with given Key, Value and VaribleScope (one of the User , Flow and Global).
-3. GoToFlowAction: This can be used to jump over to any particular flow with given Key along with a flag signifying whether to rerun current flow or not.
+3. **GoToFlowAction**: This can be used to jump over to any particular flow with given Key along with a flag signifying whether to rerun current flow or not.

-#### Example Modules:
+## Example Modules:

 As a tutorial (and for easy on boarding) we have added two default module implementations:

 1) SamplePublishCustomModule: This published hello to customer.
 2) FetchPersonalDetailFromEmailCustomModule:  This uses email of customer and use that to fetch their details making HTTP call to clearbit.

-( NOTE: To use this you will have to replace field named "\<CLEARBIT_API_KEY>\" in class FetchPersonalDetailFromEmailCustomModule) with your personal key ).
+> NOTE: To use this you will have to replace field named "\<CLEARBIT_API_KEY>\" in class FetchPersonalDetailFromEmailCustomModule) with your personal key .

 #### Dependency addition